Wamphyre/miloOS-core/README.md

 ## Project Vision

-miloOS aims to be the **definitive Linux distribution for audio professionals** who want to leave macOS behind without sacrificing workflow, aesthetics, or performance.
+miloOS aims to be the **definitive Linux distribution for creative professionals** who demand professional-grade audio performance, elegant design, and a distraction-free workflow.

 ### Why miloOS?

 **For Audio Professionals:**
-- Escape Apple's ecosystem lock-in
-- Own your hardware and software
-- No forced obsolescence
 - Professional audio performance out-of-the-box
 - Full JACK compatibility without configuration
-- Real-time kernel optimizations
+- Real-time optimizations for low-latency work
+- Complete suite of professional plugins included
+- No configuration needed - just create

-**For macOS Users:**
+**For Creative Professionals:**
-- Familiar interface and workflow
+- Clean, elegant interface that stays out of your way
+- Optimized for multimedia production workflows
-- San Francisco Pro typography
+- Professional typography and visual design
-- macOS-style window management
-- Intuitive power management
+- Intuitive system management
-- Beautiful, polished experience
+- Focus on your work, not the system

 **For Linux Users:**
-- Debian stability and package ecosystem
+- Debian stability and vast package ecosystem
-- XFCE4 performance and customization
+- XFCE4 performance with custom refinements
-- PipeWire modern audio stack
+- Modern PipeWire audio stack
 - Open source and transparent
 - Community-driven development
+- No vendor lock-in or forced obsolescence

 ---